Improving accessibility for the Internet Society

 Six months on and The Internet Society has now fixed around 60% of all technical issues from the audit and they’re working on improving their content.

-Remove barriers and improve performance with Accessibility testing.
-Find out more.
+Remove barriers and improve performance with accessibility testing.